Patrick-Cole/pygmi/README.md

 	python setup.py install

+Note that you can simply install Anaconda use its 'conda install' command to satisfy dependencies.
+For example:

+	conda install gdal
+	conda install krb5

+Make sure that krb5 is installed, or gdal will not work.

 ###Alternative execution

 If you prefer not to install pygmi as a library, or if there is a problem with running it in that matter, you can simply execute the following command to run it manually: